-Our Group will continue to explore for new opportunities within strategic growth areas to enhance profitability and business sustainability.
-We will continue to make our debut to venture new markets through our active participations in various trade missions/exhibitions and commitment towards continuous improvement of our products and services.
-Our Group's established track records, prudent management team, investment in equipment and machineries and continuous improvement processes to offer a wide range of quality and innovative products will guide our progress in achieving our vision of becoming an internationally recognised company and the world's leading battery manufacturer.
+The Group will continue to explore for new opportunities within strategic growth areas to enhance profitability and business sustainability.
+We will continue to make our debut to venture into new markets through our participations in various trade mission/exhibitions and commitment towards continuous improvement of our products and services.
+This is in line with our aspiration and to achieve our vision of becoming an internationally recognised company and the world's leading battery manufacturer.